We are excited to announce scholarships are available for full time Learning Engineering students enrolling for Fall 2020.

 Learning engineers design innovative learning experiences and environments informed by the learning sciences.
 They deftly combine knowledge, tools, and techniques from a variety of technical, pedagogical, empirical, and design-based disciplines while collaborating with subject-matter experts, software engineers, and others.

 The Learning Engineering program is available for students from various academic, professional, and personal backgrounds.
 All majors are open to apply, no previous computer science or technology experience is required.
+For international students, Learning Engineering is a STEM designated program by the Department of Homeland Security.
+Learn more on the International Applicants page.

 Schools, districts, colleges, and universities